Interphase (video game): Gameplay

-The action mostly takes place in two modes: a 3D cyberpunk environment and a 2D schematic map where puzzles are encountered.
+The action takes place in two modes: a 3D cyberpunk environment and a 2D schematic map where puzzles are encountered.
 3D objects in the cyberpunk environment represent objects such as security doors and cameras.
 To disable the real-world devices, the 3D objects must be destroyed.
 Puzzle-solving involves determining which objects to disable and in what order.
 The player must also deal with virtual defences, represented by enemy ships which pose a threat to the player's ability to jack in to the system, and which must be defeated.

+The 2D environment is a polygon-based schematic closely resembling an animated blueprint.
+A very deep zoom-in is possible and necessary.
+The progress of Kaf-E and the positions of moving objects (e.g., security guards) and fixed objects such as cameras can all be monitored in this view.
 While viewing the 2D schematic, the action in the 3D world continues, so it's essential that enemy ships have been dispensed with before puzzle-solving can proceed.
-Otherwise, the player becomes a sitting duck.

 The player controls Chad in the 3D section of the game while in the 2D section Kaf-E follows a path throughout the building and attempts to reach the lift to the next level, messaging Chad if she encounters an obstacle or notices something that could assist.
 The player's main goal is to disable/manipulate the real world objects and security to allow Kaf-E to progress safely without getting killed by traps or caught by the security bots, as well as ensuring his virtual craft is not destroyed by the defenses.
 Allowing either his own craft to be destroyed or Kaf-E's safety compromised will result in a game over.